erlemulligan/activity-tracker/README.md

 # Activity tracker concept project.

-This project is the front-end basis of a activity or task time tracker.
+This project is the front-end basis of an activity or task time tracker.

 ## To do:
 1. Form validation